- home

 - In current usage, the kelvin is always written in lowercase letters without a degree symbol [K].

-- 273.16 is the fundamental interval of the kelvin temperature scale.
+- 273.16 K as the fundamental interval

 - Symbology